usbarmory/GoTEE/README.md

-This project demonstrates concurrent instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged and unprivileged modes, interacting with each other through monitor/supervisor mode and custom system calls
+This project demonstrates concurrent instantiation of [TamaGo](https://github.com/f-secure-foundry/tamago) based unikernels in privileged and unprivileged modes, interacting with each other through monitor mode and custom system calls

 GoTEE aims to implement a [TamaGo](https://github.com/f-secure-foundry/tamago) based Trusted Execution Environments (TEE), bringing Go memory safety,